ANTIOCHIAN ORTHODOX CHRISTIAN ARCHDIOCESE OF NORTH AMERICA

 While in the Air Force, Dean and Margaret became very interested in the Orthodox church.
 They were catechized by a wonderful Air Force Chaplain, Fr.
 Michael Margitich, Col. USAF of blessed memory.
 In 1984 both Dean, Margaret and their two children where Chrismated.
 In 1990 Dean was ordained a subdeacon by Bishop ANTOUN (Khouri) of blessed memory.
 Having completed the St. Stephen’s Course of Studies in Orthodox Theology in 1993, Dean was ordained a deacon by Metropolitan PHILIP (Saliba) of blessed memory, and given the name Dn.
 Dionysios.
 When His Eminence introduced Dn.
 Dionysios to the people, he told them that they could call him Dn.
 Dean, if they wished.
 Dn.
 Dean served as the Director of Religious Education for the parish of St. George, Lawrence, MA from 1988 until 2003.
 On October 19, 2003 Dn.
 Dionysios was ordained a priest by Bishop ANTOUN (Khouri) and assigned to serve the All Saints Mission, in South Weymouth, MA.
 In 2009 the mission was closed due to various reasons.
 In 2010, Fr.
 Dionysios was attending the Clergy Symposium when some of his friends told him of a parish that was in need of a priest.
 After sharing this with his wife, Kh.
 Margaret, they both prayed about whether they should offer to serve the people of St. Elias, La Crosse, WI.
 They both decided that this was the direction that God wanted for them, and Fr.
 Dionysios approached Bishop MARK and Metropolitan PHILIP.
 It was decided to assign Fr.
 Dionysios to St. Elias Antiochian Orthodox church in La Crosse, WI.
 On February 1st, 2015 Fr.
 Dionysios was elevated to the dignity of Archpriest by Bishop ANTHONY (Michaels).

-Subdeacon Evraam was born in Egypt in 1979.
-He was raised as a Coptic Orthodox of Egypt.
-When he was 8 years old he started serving as an acolyte and a choir member on regular basis.
-He was blessed by a loving and strong-faith family and Christian community.
-He earned a bachelor's degree in mechanical engineering from Cairo University in 2001.
-In 2005, he traveled to the U.S. for graduate education.
-He earned a Master's and Ph.D. in mechanical engineering from Kansas State University in 2008 and 2011, respectively.
-While in graduate school he became associated with St. Mary Magdalene Antiochian Church of Manhattan, KS and grew close to the Antiochian Church's rich tradition and history.
+Subdeacon Ephraim was born in Egypt.
+He was raised Coptic Orthodox.
+When he was 8 years old, he started serving as an acolyte and a choir member on regular basis.
+He was blessed with a loving and strong-faith family and Christian community.
+He earned a bachelor's degree in mechanical engineering from Cairo University.
+He traveled to the U.S. for graduate education.
+He earned a Master's and Ph.D. in mechanical engineering.
+While in graduate school he became associated with St. Mary Magdalene Antiochian Church in Manhattan, KS and grew close to the Antiochian Church's rich tradition and history.
 He was influenced by the spiritual experience that St. Mary Magdalene and her faithful offered to the community.

-In 2011, Evraam moved to Huntsville, AL to work as a Senior Research Engineer at Wolverine Tube, Inc. While in Huntsville he attended Holy Cross and Sts.
+After graduation, he relocated to Huntsville, AL. While in Huntsville he attended Holy Cross and Sts.
 Constantine and Helen Greek Orthodox Church.
-He later met Marian, and they got married in 2013.
-They both joined the church choir.
-In 2016 the Gorgys relocated to La Crosse, WI for Evraam's work as a Lead Engineer at the Trane Company, and the couple joined St. Elias Antiochian Church.
-Evraam and Marian led the Sunday school ministry.
+Him and his wife were part of the church choir.
+Later, the family relocated to La Crosse and joined St. Elias Antiochian Church.
 With the invitation of Fr.
-Dionysios, Evraam was ordained a subdeacon by His Grace Bishop ANTHONY (Michaels) on December 17, 2017, and has been serving St. Elias church since then.
-In 2018 the Gorgys were blessed with the birth of Victoria.
+Dionysios, he was ordained a subdeacon by His Grace Bishop ANTHONY (Michaels) on December 17, 2017.
+Sdn.
+Ephraim and his wife led the Sunday school ministry.
 In his spare time Sdn.
-Evraam enjoys reading about the church saints, The Sayings of the Desert Fathers, and patristics, especially the writings of St. John Chrysostom.
+Ephraim enjoys reading about the church saints, The Sayings of the Desert Fathers, and patristics, especially the writings of St. John Chrysostom.